Favourited 249 times

-Our volunteer time this year is rather short or only two weeks from 14th of June to 28th of June.
+Our volunteer time this year is from Monday 15th of June until Friday 11th of July.
+There is no use to apply for time outside these limits and I prefer volunteers that can stay all this time.
+Of course you can join us at our home on Sunday 14th of June and stay into the last weekend together, 12-13th of July.
 If this time fits you please write me, still some beds available and lot of fun with books and trips around.
-(Bjarni, 23th of March 2019)
+(Bjarni, 6th of March 2019)

 The work: I collect Icelandic books -- probably owning one the countries largest private collection -- and would like help with archiving them into a digital data base.
 The main requirement is having an open mind to learning the Icelandic alphabet -- which is like the English alphabet but with a few extra letters.